Skip to content

 The length parameter specifies the size of the word being watched.
 By default, the watchpoint is set to watch a single byte.

-AArch64 Any length from 1 to 8 bytes
+AArch64 8 bytes Any length from 1 to 8 bytes

 Callback Signature